AlexDz27/html-css-js-base/README.md

 *2025-08-06 13:20*: font-size should be in html cuz if in body rems won't work.
 Added heap.css for placing under-development components into heap, and then to possibly porting them into separate css files (like btn.css)

+## 2025-08-22 13:38
+Add img {width: 100%}.
+TODO: make commit.
+It's better to have it because it's more expected behavior from an image, rather than default browser behavior when it overflows the box of the parent element.

+## 2025-09-17 21:59
+Add color: inherit to .btn